draphyz/DDD/README.md

 **Cross-cutting concerns**

 The decorator pattern is especially useful in CQRS to handle cross-cutting concerns such as logging or error handling.
 Command or query handlers (small interfaces) can be easily decorated.
-You will find some examples of decorators in the projects "DDD.Core.Polly" or "DDD.Core".
+You will find some examples of decorators in the projects "DDD.Core.Polly" and "DDD.Core".